 • Convenient protection from the harmful effects of UV radiation and glare.

 If our selection of sunglasses isn't enough for you, our color-tint coatings let you create your own.
-We offer 7 colors and two intensities for you to choose from.
+We offer 6 colors for you to choose from.

 Gradient-tint lens coatings start as dark tint at the top of a lens and then progressively lighten toward its bottom.
 The result is a pair of shades that offer you sun protection and privacy, but offer you varying degrees of light.